Mobile devices have changed how we use

 Google is looking to release Mobile-First Indexing sometime this year.
 Though they haven't released a specific timeline, rumor has it changes are coming as of July 1, 2017, but we now know changes won’t take effect until 2018.
 From Google’s advice, the number one way to prepare is to take the time to ensure the content you want to rank highest exists on your mobile site and is easy to use.
 Fortunately, by listing your inventory with RV Trader, your content is shown on the leading responsive web platform and is available to 2.25 million monthly unique visitors.3 Your inventory listings will rank higher in Google search results than competitors not following the algorithm set forth by Google — and that means you’ll be moving more inventory quicker.

 While RV Trader will do much of the leg work for you regarding listings, your dealership website is still extremely important.
 Your website serves as an extension of your dealership — if your website is a mess, a potential buyer can assume that your physical location (and customer service) is too.
 Ensure that you are working with a website provider that will build your website from the ground up to be mobile-friendly and compatible with Google’s big changes.
-Remember, 61% of consumers are unlikely to return to a site that they had difficulty using.2 Don’t let your dealership’s site and inventory become part of that statistic.
+Remember, 61% of consumers are unlikely to return to a site that they had difficulty using.2 Don’t let your dealership’s site — and inventory —become part of that statistic.

 2 Google Surveys, 2016.